webbuilders-group/silverstripe-add-to-campaigns/README.md

 ```

 If you have not modified your `GridFieldDetailForm_ItemRequest` actions from the default `GridFieldDetailForm_ItemRequest::getFormActions()` the "Add to Campaign" button should be automatically be added to all allowed classes.
-If not you can add the following to were ever you are setting up your form actions for your `DataObject`.
+If you have you can add the following to where ever you are setting up your form actions for your `DataObject` in your `GridFieldDetailForm_ItemRequest` extension.

 ```php
 use SilverStripe\CampaignAdmin\AddToCampaignHandler_FormAction;